top of page

 SATB Choir, a Cappella

 In October of 2018, the Duquesne University Composer’s Society (affectionately called DUCS for short) held a Halloween-themed composition contest, and I knew I wanted to enter it.
-I stumbled across the poem “Incantation” by George Parsons Lathrop, and immediately knew it’s the text I wanted to set.
+I stumbled across the poem “Incantation” by George Parsons Lathrop, and immediately knew it was the text I wanted to set.
 There is a clear pre-ritual, ritual, and post-ritual structure, with the ritual growing in intensity until the post-ritual has a sense of eerie calm.
-Also, the line “Autumn work thy witchery!” was a perfect theme for the piece that acted as the aforementioned rhythmic undertone.
-(The fact that both this piece and “Double, Double, Toil and Trouble” are Halloween-themed is purely coincidental.)
+Also, the line “Autumn work thy witchery!” was a perfect theme for the piece that acted as a rhythmic undertone.
 I wrote the piece in a month, with frequent sprints from my dorm room to a practice room when I had ideas.
 And yes, it won the DUCS contest.